lupyuen/lupyuen.github.io/src/rusti2c.md

 # What's Next

-TODO
+I had lots of fun running Rust on NuttX, I hope you'll enjoy it too!

-If you're keen to make __Rust on NuttX__ better, please lemme know! 🙏
+If you're keen to make __Rust on NuttX__ better, or if there's something I should port to Rust on NuttX, please lemme know! 🙏

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.